 This post contains affiliate links for your convenience.

-It only takes a few household supplies to set up this magnifying glass discovery activity for preschoolers!
+It only takes a few household supplies to set up this preschool magnifying glass activity.

 - Magnifying glass (the higher the magnification the better.
 I like this one that has three levels of magnification)